cp-psource/terminmanager-pro/dev-readme.txt

 * Locations on Google Maps - Allows you to bind locations to your services.
 * Service Locations - Allows you to bind locations to your services.
 * Worker Locations - Allows you to bind locations to your Service Providers.
-* Appointments in product cart - Control how your appointments show in the MarketPress product cart.
+* Appointments in product cart - Control how your appointments show in the PSeCommerce product cart.
 * Biography post type - Allows you to select a post type for your service providers biographies (available under Settings > General > Advanced Settings)
 * Service Description post type - Allows you to select a post type for your service descriptions (available under Settings > General > Advanced Settings)
 * Service provider names - Allows you to select how a service provider will be introduced to your customers.